Sunday, June 7, 2026

 Salts mill Saltaire Shipley

-Salts Mill, Saltaire, Shipley a historical mill with a new history
+Salts Mill, Saltaire, Shipley, a historical mill with a new history

 David Hockney